Check out all the Texas family vacations on a budget we have for you.

 If you can only take a day trip, there are plenty of fun activities your family can do that everyone will enjoy.

 - Go to a water park, let the kids do their own thing, and the adults hang out in the lazy river.
 Meet back at a specific time for ice cream.
-If affordable, rent a cabana for some shade and a meeting place for lunch.
+If affordable, rent a cabana for shade and a meeting place for lunch.

 - Horseback riding – go early!